 Place your hands on a medicine ball and your feet on the ground and do push-ups – while squeezing your hands toward one another on the ball.
 This will target your inner chest.

 Be mindful of your wrists.
-If it creates any discomfort in your wrists when you try to push-up from the ball, them simply do close-grip pushups with your hands on the ground instead.
+If it creates any discomfort in your wrists when you try to push-up from the ball, simply do close-grip pushups with your hands on the ground instead.

 The Fourth Dumbbell Circuit